What is a Load Profile?

 The Profiling sample

 The first stage of the Profiling process is the sample design.
 The Profile Administrator (PrA) samples are groups of electricity supply customers for each Profile Class drawn from the population of electricity supply market customers.
 They are designed to provide an accurate estimate of the load pattern for each Class of customers for use in Settlement.
 The PrA samples all have a similar basic structure: Profile Class -> Super Stratum -> Stratum.
-More information on the Profiling sample structures, the sample constraints and the selection of the customers can be found in the Profiling Samples and Candidate Selection guidance notes.
+More information on the Profiling sample structures, the sample constraints and the selection of the customers can be found in the Profiling Samples and Candidate Selection guidance.

 The current target sample size is 2,500 customer across all Profile Classes across the country.
 This sample includes all types of customers (domestic, commercial, industrial) with a Maximum Demand below 100 kW.